GreatFruitOmsk/pyqtdeploy-mirror/doc/static_builds.rst

 ``X.Y.Z`` is the version number of Qt you are building.

-When cross-compiling for mobile devices it is recommended that you use one of the binary installers provided by Digia.
+When cross-compiling for mobile devices it is recommended that you use one of the binary installers provided by The Qt Company.

 If your Qt installation is affected by `QTBUG-41204
 <https://bugreports.qt-project.org/browse/QTBUG-41204>`_ then you should not